Fire Extinguishers & Classes Fire are organized into five classes: A, B, C, and two specialty classes D & K

 Click here for information on fire extinguisher requirements in the City of Oceanside.

-Additional information regarding Fire Extinguishers can be found at burninstitue.com or usfa.dhs.gov.
+Additional information regarding Fire Extinguishers can be found at the Burn Institue Website or the USFA Website.